Lepton Flavour Symmetries: Origin of neutrino masses

 Neutrinos are massless in the Standard Model, according to its usual definition as a renormalizable theory involving left-handed neutrinos only.
 While such a prediction is certainly at odds with everything we have learned about neutrinos in the past decades, and it represents an incontrovertible reason to extend the SM, it can at the same time be considered as a success of the SM, to the extent to which it offers a basis for the understanding of the peculiar smallness of neutrino masses.

 The SM gauge structure is indeed crucial in forbidding neutrinos from getting a mass.
 In the effective theory below the electroweak scale, with $\text{SU(3)}_c\times \text{U(1)}_\text{em}$ as gauge group, both the charged fermions and the neutrinos are allowed to get a mass.
-No handle is then available to account for the peculiar size of neutrino masses, unless information on the ultraviolet (UV) completion, the SM, is used.
+Therefore, the peculiar size of neutrino masses is not addressed by the gauge structure in this case.

-The neutrino mass term allowed in the $\text{SU(3)}_c\times \text{U(1)}_\text{em}$ effective theory is of Majorana type and, as such, it violates the total lepton number.
+The neutrino mass term allowed in the $\text{SU(3)}_c\times \text{U(1)}_\text{em}$ theory is of Majorana type and, as such, it violates the total lepton number.
 The fact that such a mass term is not generated by the SM completion can therefore be seen as a consequence of the accidental conservation of lepton number in the SM (or from direct inspection: no renormalizable interaction gives rise to neutrino masses after electroweak symmetry breaking, due to the absence, so far, of right-handed neutrinos).

-Accidental symmetries are not imposed by hand, they just happen to be global symmetries of the most general renormalizable Lagrangian invariant under given gauge transformations.
+Accidental symmetries are not imposed by hand, they just happen to be global symmetries of the most general renormalizable Lagrangian invariant under the given gauge transformations.
 The SM turns out to have four independent accidental symmetries, associated to the conservation of baryon number $B$ and of the three individual lepton numbers $L_i$.
 The total lepton number $L = \sum_i L_i$ is therefore also accidentally conserved.
-As will see, the SM accidental symmetries are a residual subgroup of the $\text{U(3)}^5\times \text{U(1)}_H$ global symmetry that the SM acquires when its Yukawa couplings are set to zero, which in turn underlies the very idea of flavour symmetries.
+As we will see, the SM accidental symmetries are a residual subgroup of the $\text{U(3)}^5\times \text{U(1)}_H$ global symmetry that the SM acquires when its Yukawa couplings are set to zero, which in turn underlies the very idea of flavour symmetries.

 The emergence of lepton number as an accidental symmetry is one of the notable features of the SM.
 On the one hand, it predicts the suppression of lepton number violating processes in Nature (thus providing a nice zeroth order approximation for the smallness of Majorana neutrino masses: $m_\nu = 0$).
 On the other hand, since lepton number is not postulated to be a fundamental symmetry, small lepton number violating effects are not forbidden.
 This is welcome, as a tiny (but conceptually and practically important) breaking of lepton (and baryon) number takes place even within the SM, because of non-perturbative effects~\cite{tHooft:1976rip,tHooft:1976snw}.
 Moreover, it is welcome because it leaves room for a small breaking of lepton number, and in particular for small Majorana neutrino masses, originating from possible UV completions of the SM.
 Grand Unified Theories (GUTs), for example, explicitly break lepton (and baryon) number and are therefore not compatible with enforcing the conservation of lepton number by hand.